NeonixRIT/CSEC-CYML-PROJ1/README.md

 # How To Run
 ### Installing Dependencies
-I highly recommend setting up a virtual environment for this.
 I have confirmed that this code works with `Python 3.12.5` and `Python 3.11.9`.
-Lower python versions have not been tested.
+I have also testing my code on the GPU servers.
-After installing all the packages in the requirements.txt each file should work as is.
+After installing all the packages in the `requirements.txt` each relevant file should work as is.

-I use `uv`, so to create a virtual env i use `uv venv --python $(which python3.12)` and then I can install packages using `uv pip install -r requirements.txt`.
-The commands for `pip` should be similar but I don't know them for sure.

 If you dont use `uv` I highly recommend it as a replacement for `pip`.
 Rust based python package manager.
-MUCH faster than default `pip`
+MUCH faster than default `pip`.
+For reference it took me <1s to resolve the packages, 3 minutes to download, and 5 seconds to install all the packages in the `requirements.txt` with `uv` (3m 6s total), versus 3 minutes to download and 6 minutes to install the packages using `pip` (9m totoal). `conda` would likely have a similar if not worse performance than `pip`.

+I then can install packages in the `requirements.txt` using `uv pip install -r requirements.txt`.
+The commands for `pip` are similar, just remove the `uv` and/or use `pip3` instead.

-### Testing Models
+### Running Models
 `randomforest.py` should run pretty quickly on it's own.
 It will train the Random Forest on 60% of the data, test on the full dataset and plot a confusion matrix.
+`autoencoder.py` will train and test models on optimized code from autoencoder_old.py and then test its accuracy on the full dataset and plot a confusion matrix.
-`autoencoder.py` will load my pre-trained models and then test its accuracy on the full dataset and plot a confusion matrix.
+`autoencoder_old.py` will load my pre-trained models and then test its accuracy on the full dataset and plot a confusion matrix.

 To run the files, be in the root directory of the repo and pass the respective file names to the `python` or `python3` command, e.g.
 `python3 autoencoder.py`

-I have trained and saved my models used in `autoencoder.py` to the `./model` directory so that they can be loaded and tested, however, all code used to train is included.
+I have trained and saved my models used in `autoencoder_old.py` and `autoencoder.py` to the `./model` directory so that they can be loaded and tested, however, all code used to train is included.
 If this is not sufficient, you can train the models yourself by uncommenting my calls to the training functions.
 Note that the loss thresholds are not guarenteed to be reached on every run within 300 epochs.
-Around epoch 290, or sometimes before, loss spikes and decreases much slower.
-This is due to adjustments in the optimization algorithm after certain conditions are met.
-I was able to train both models within 10 minutes before optimizing my code.
+Around epoch 290, or sometimes before, somtime after, loss spikes and decreases much slower.
+When this happens I simply restart the training.
+I was able to train both models within 10 minutes with `autoencoder_old.py`.

-If you plan on training models to test rather than loading my pre-trained ones, I recommend lowing the learning rate to 0.001 or lower and following the instructions in the comment of NetFlowDataSet, and adjust the calls to the training functions to use the train_dataset instead of the train_dataloader.
-With this, uncommenting line 383 and commenting line 384 will use the GPU if available.
+If you plan on training models to test rather than loading my pre-trained ones, I recommend you don't, but, I have optimized my code to make training as fast and easy as possible.
+EI, if you're going to train and test the models for grading, use `autoencoder.py`.
+I dont recommend uncommenting the `find_feature_importance` function.
+This takes a while and is irrelevant to the training and testing of the model, it is just a metric to compare with the paper's features.

+I will note, I cannot seem to replicate the training and testing that resulted in `autoencoder_old_272.pth` and `classifier_old_254.pth` with my optimized code, as, whatever Autoencoder model I end up training to a similar loss of `autoencoder_old_272.pth` results in the Classifier model not training (loss doesn't decrease), but if I load the saved `autoencoder_old_272.pth` and train the classifier with that, it does train.
+The only explaination I can think of for this occuring is that I got extremely lucky with the order of data, number of epochs, and resulting model weights/parameters such that output of the Autoencoder's encode layer ends up normalized.
+I suspect this mainly because I was only able to get my Classifier model to train with an Autoencoder model that was trained on the optimized code after adding a normalization layer that isn't present in the old models.
+However, `autoencoder_old.py` consistently produces Autodencoder and Classifier models where their loss decreases, so this might be a property of Dataloader somehow, though I dont know why this would be the case.

+With this, follow the instructions in the main functions to use the GPU instead of the CPU.

 # The Outlook
 The outlook for this assignment was to create a model that had similar performances to the ones tested in the provided paper.
 We were to choose a day of network data to train our model on and then use their 4 features as input for our model and get similar performance to their.
 The paper highly recommended a model using the Random Forest (RF) model as it was easily the fastest to train with an accuracy tied for first.
+However, it was noted a Random Forest implementation was not sufficient for this assignment and we were to use Neural Networks.

-I aimed to implement the Random Forest model, but also to investigate if the 4 features the paper chose were indeed the most important.
+I aimed to implement the Random Forest model and a Neural Network model to investigate if the 4 features the paper chose were indeed the most important.
 I chose to work on Friday's DDoS flow data as it and DoS intuitively seem to be the easiest to detect from flow data.
 All was run/trained locally on my Macbook Pro M3 Max.